Covid inquiry: Johnson says he may have only read Sage minutes ‘once or twice’

 The former prime minister said he was given ‘summaries’ of the discussions but that ‘in retrospect’ it may have been valuable to hear them in full.

-Boris Johnson has told the UK Covid-19 Inquiry he may have only read minutes from the government’s scientific advisory group “once or twice” during the pandemic.
+Boris Johnson has said he may have only read minutes from the government’s scientific advisory group “once or twice” during the pandemic as he gave evidence to the UK Covid-19 Inquiry.

 The former prime minister said he was given “summaries” of the discussions but that “in retrospect” it may have been valuable to hear them in full while he was leading the response to the emerging crisis.

-The Scientific Advisory Group for Emergencies (Sage), a committee of scientists responsible for advising ministers on Covid, met hundreds of times.
+The Scientific Advisory Group for Emergencies (Sage), a committee of scientists which was responsible for advising ministers on Covid, met more than 100 times about the virus.

 Asked whether he ever read the minutes as he gave evidence on Wednesday, the former prime minister said: “I think I did once or twice look at the – maybe more than that – looked at what Sage had actually said and Sage certainly produced a lot of documentation.